 2. Good luck being gender-neutral.
-In a valiant attempt to make my boys as well-rounded as possible, I have provided them with a slew of baby dolls, kitchen playsets and other toys typically geared toward girls — which they’ve loved, and played hard with.
+In a valiant attempt to make my boys as well-rounded as possible, I have provided them with a slew of baby dolls, kitchen playsets and other toys typically (and unfairly) geared toward girls — which they’ve loved, and played hard with.
 I have made repeated, impassioned speeches about how there are no “boy colors” and “girl colors,” but simply colors, period, and how it’s OK to wear whichever one makes you feel happy.
 They’ve asked me to paint their fingernails and toenails, and I’ve gladly obliged.
-But as they get older, they are leaning more and more toward activities of the masculine persuasion (and are downright disgusted with anything they perceive as “girly”), despite my best efforts to quash a “boy stuff vs. girl stuff” mentality.
+But as they get older, they are leaning more and more toward activities of the typical masculine persuasion, despite my best efforts to quash a “boy stuff vs. girl stuff” mentality.
 Short of keeping them isolated from the rest of the world in a plastic bubble, or actively trying to inhibit their natural tendencies, you can’t change the facts.
-Most boys are … boyish.
 It’s something a boy mom has to accept.
 Which brings me to number three …

 3. Rough is routine.
 One little boy can be plenty rough all by himself — but put him with a male friend or family member (or several) and it’s a recipe for a wrestling match.
 They push and shove and punch and pounce and tackle and wallow.
 It doesn’t mean that they’re angry; in fact, 97% of the time it’s just the opposite.
 (Note the smile on my son’s face as one brother sits on his head and another tugs at his undies.)